How to connect and sign on to an Azure virtual machine running Windows

 You'll use the Connect button in the Azure portal to start a Remote Desktop (RDP) session from a Windows desktop.
 First you connect to the virtual machine, and then you sign on.

 To connect to a Windows VM from a Mac, you will need to install an RDP client for Mac such as Microsoft Remote Desktop.

 Connect to the virtual machine

-- Select the virtual machine from the list.
+Select the virtual machine from the list.

-You will get a warning that the .rdp is from an unknown publisher.
-This is normal.
-In the Remote Desktop window, click Connect to continue.
+.rdpfile is from an unknown publisher.
+This is expected.
+In the Remote Desktop Connection window, select Connect to continue.

-Local account - this is usually the local account user name and password that you specified when you created the virtual machine.
+Local account: This is usually the local account user name and password that you specified when you created the virtual machine.
 In this case, the domain is the name of the virtual machine and it is entered as vmname\username.

-Domain joined VM - if the VM belongs to a domain, enter the user name in the format Domain\Username.
+Domain joined VM: If the VM belongs to a domain, enter the user name in the format Domain\Username.
 The account also needs to either be in the Administrators group or have been granted remote access privileges to the VM.

-Click Yes to verify the identity of the virtual machine and finish logging on.
+Select Yes to verify the identity of the virtual machine and finish logging on.

 Connect to the virtual machine using PowerShell